rsmaxwell/pyrunner/README.md

 * If API calls were made from a GUI, it would be importaint to avoid lengthy waits on synchronous API calls.
 An obvious perfromance improvement would be to use the underlying asynchronous API call (i.e  call [RunnerAsync](runnerasync.pas) directly)

-* Also in a GUI environmnet, it is likely that API calls would be made from multiple threads
+* Also in a GUI environment, it is likely that API calls would be made from multiple threads

 In these cases, we can no longer rely on there being a single waiter, so there needs to be a mechanism for the reader thread to post the correct semaphore.